YingchaoPeng/YingchaoPeng.github.io/_publications/2021-01-21-springer-topology-optimization-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/2021-01-21-springer-topology-optimization-1
 excerpt: 'In this paper, we present a time-domain topology optimization framework for designing bi-material structures with frequency-domain objectives.
-This approach is especially efficient and preferable when the wide frequency band response is of interest since only one time-domain simulation is enough to find the structural dynamic response throughout the frequency band.'
+This approach is especially efficient and preferable when the wide frequency band response is of interest since only one time-domain simulation is enough to find the structural dynamic response throughout the frequency .'
 date: 2021-01
 venue: 'Structural and Multidisciplinary Optimization'
 paperurl: 'https://link.springer.com/article/10.1007/s00158-020-02814-x'